Security visibility from development to operations to minimize risk

 The Secure stage enables accurate, automated, and continuous assessment of your applications and services enabling you to proactively identify vulnerabilities and weaknesses to minimize your security risk.
 Secure is not an additional step in your process nor an additional tool to introduce to your process. it is woven into your DevOps cycle thus allowing you to adapt your security testing and processes to your developers (and not the other way around).

-Static Application Security Testing scans the application source code and binaries to spot potential vulnerabilities before deployment using open source tools that are installed as part of GitLab.
-Vulnerabilities are shown in-line with every merge request and results are collected and presented as a single report.
-This category is at the "viable" level of maturity.
+Scans your application source code and binaries to spot potential vulnerabilities before deployment.
+SAST supports scanning a variety of different programming languages and automatically chooses the right analyzer even if your project uses more than one language.
+Vulnerabilities, additional data, and solutions are shown in-line with every merge request.
+Scanner results are collected and presented as a single report.
+This category is at the "complete" level of maturity.

 Priority: high • Documentation • Direction